 Tethers

-Tethers, or "leashes" as they are uniquely referred to in the IVSA community, include the line from the pump, a swivel to allow the animal to turn, the line to the animal, and a connection to an implanted catheter.
+Tethers, or "leashes" as they are uniquely referred to in the IVSA community, include the line from the pump, a swivel to allow the animal to turn, the line to the animal, and a connection to an implanted catheter, are critical to the success of the overall system.
 There have been significant advances in these tethering systems over the past several years.

 Rat Catheters